Maui Activities & Restaurants

 Waiehu public golf course.
 Probably the cheapest one.
 35mn from the cottage.
 Windy.
 Waiehu Golf Course

-The Dunes is in Kahului, 20mn from cottage.
+The Dunes is in Kahului, 20mn from the cottage.
 The Dunes at Maui Lani

 These two are still on this side of the island, 30mn from cottage.
 Kahili Golf Course, Kamehameha Golf Club

-And here is a list of all the golf courses on Maui where you can make reservation, prices are lower through these sites: Tee off or Golf Now, and Hawaii Golf Courses
+And here is a list of all the golf courses on Maui where you can make reservation, prices are lower through these sites: Tee off or Golf Now

 Hiking

 If you like to hike we have a book in the cottage with all the different hikes.
 Here are the top 10 Hikes in Maui.
 Here is a hike on paved road with spectacular view, on a dead end road with barely any cars: Thompson Road.
 You park at Grandma’s coffee place (nice muffins and drinks) and walk up 100 meters towards the hospital and on your right you will see Thompson Road.
-I found this video on youtube to give you an idea of the place and see if it is of any interests to you.
+I found this video on youtube to give you an idea of the place.
 Another trail close to the cottage is in the Makawao Forest, shaded hike, great for walking or mountain biking.
 My favorite thing to do is to walk Baldwin Beach which is 5 minutes from the cottage.
 Two miles beach, walk to the end, Baby beach, you can swim laps in flat water.
 Also the little beach next door is walking distance and great to go dip to help you wake up or later in the day to cool down.
 Turtles are sleeping on the sand, and about as many as 30 show up at night.

 Camping and cabin rental: how to get a permit, location of authorized camping sites.